molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Kirtaner:</span> Housh?
 He's been dealing with a lot.

-<span class="transcript-speaker">Monster:</span>  <span class="transcript-note">[reading the chat]</span> Somebody asked about the site.
+<span class="transcript-speaker">Monster, SC2:55:40:</span>  <span class="transcript-note">[reading the chat]</span> Somebody asked about the site.
 PrayerMeeting.
 Yeah, we bought this name and we set up a free place that people could use to meet instead of going to a church, if they didn't want to go to a church or they couldn't get to a church.

 <span class="transcript-speaker">Unidentified:</span> Yeah, I think I saw... there's something in that email dump of an employee inbox talking about this.
 I'm pretty sure.

-<span class="transcript-speaker">Monster:</span> Yeah, that's possible.
+<span class="transcript-speaker">Monster SC2:56:05:</span> Yeah, that's possible.
 I think that the guy's email, I think it was Austin Gilmore(?) that had his email dumped.

 <span class="transcript-speaker">Unidentified:</span> Honestly I think <span class="transcript-note">[crosstalk]</span>